scalz/MySensors-HW/MyTinyCamel/README.md

 - JP6 : choose if you want to power external eeprom through mosfet VCC sensors or through regulated VCC3 directly
 - JP7 : choose if you want to power radios through mosfet VCC RF or through regulated VCC3 directly
 - JP8 : choose INT2 Mode : INT2 or Interrupt on 2V supervisor (if 2v, wake up arduino, enable dc booster to charge C1)
+- JP9 : how 3VDC booster is enabled.
+By Supervisor/atmel pins or by VIN for continuous mode

 Atmel Pinout :
 - A1 : Output : Enable/disable RF VCC